Skip to main content

 Photo by Innerbody Research

-Let’s examine how the other ingredients can help support people dealing with menopause:
+Let’s examine how the other ingredients in Thorne’s supplement may help support people dealing with menopause symptoms:

 Pomegranate extract